gatsbyjs/gatsby/docs/docs/hosting-on-netlify.md

 title: Hosting on Netlify
 ---

-In this guide, we'll walk through how to host & publish your next Gatsby site to [Netlify](https://www.netlify.com/).
+In this guide, we'll walk through how to deploy & host your next Gatsby site to [Netlify](https://www.netlify.com/).

 Netlify is an excellent option for deploying Gatsby sites.
 Netlify is a unified platform that automates your code to create high-performant, easily maintainable sites, and web apps.
 They provide continuous deployment (Git-triggered builds), an intelligent, global CDN, full DNS (including custom domains), automated HTTPS, asset acceleration, and a lot more.